-Most people start to see the benefit of daily retinoid use around 6 weeks.
-If used every 2-3 days, then the benefit would take around 10 weeks to see.
-If only used once weekly, it may take up to 3 months to see the benefit.
+Most people start to see the benefit of daily derm-grade retinoid use around 6 weeks.
+If used every 2-3 days, then it would take around 10 weeks to see.
+If only used once weekly, it may take up to 3 months to start seeing results.

-For the first 2-4 weeks of retinoid use, the skin is undergoing many changes- dry, rough cells are being exfoliated, oil glands are shrinking, collagen is remodeling and a whole host of skin proteins and enzymes are being activated.
-This is when there can be mild dryness or flaking or even a slight uptick in acne, all of which resolve quickly with continued use of the product.
-Patience is the name of the game here, and great results take time as the skin acclimates to the retinoid.
+For the first 2-4 weeks of retinoid use, your skin is undergoing many changes.
+Dry, rough skin cells are being exfoliated, oil glands are shrinking, collagen is remodeling.
+A whole host of skin proteins and enzymes are being activated.
+You may experience mild dryness or flaking or even a slight uptick in acne, all of which resolve quickly with continued use of the product.
+Patience is the name of the game here and great results take time as the skin acclimates to the retinoid.

-After 4-6 weeks, the skin will get used to tretinoin and will begin to be noticeably smoother and more even.
-A lot of the initial irritation will settle down and true “retinization” of the skin is in full force.
+After 4-6 weeks, your skin will get used to tretinoin and will begin to be noticeably smoother and more even.
+A lot of the initial irritation will settle down and true “retinization” of your skin is in full force.

-12 weeks (or 3 months) marks a turning point in the process.
-If you were to put the skin under a microscope (which is what is actually done in skin studies), you would see a new zone of actively repairing collagen that stretches the skin taut and reduces fine lines.
-Individual skin cells would appear more organized and oil glands and pores will be smaller.
+A turning point in the process happens around 12 weeks.
+If you were to put your skin under a microscope, which is actually done in skin studies, you would see a new zone of actively repairing collagen that stretches the skin taut and reduces fine lines.
+Individual skin cells appear more organized and oil glands and pores are smaller.

-At 6 months, the skin continues to improve with new collagen in place and fresh blood vessels to bring in skin nutrients.
-Looking at the skin, it would appear more smooth and firm.
+At 6 months, your skin continues to improve with new collagen in place and fresh blood vessels to bring in skin nutrients.
+Looking at your skin, it would appear more smooth and firm.

-At a year, the skin continues to maintain new collagen and smaller pores, in addition to more improvement in tone and pigment due to decrease melanin synthesis.
+At a year, your skin continues to maintain new collagen and smaller pores, in addition to continued improvement in tone and pigment due to a decrease in melanin synthesis.

 Many wonder if the benefits of tretinoin persist long term.
-The answer is that yes, tretinoin use will benefit the skin in the long run, but that requires persistent and ongoing tretinoin use.
-The skin turns over in about a month, so if tretinoin use is stopped for a month or more, the skin will again take time to acclimate to the product.
-The benefits of tretinoin will persist for longer than a month, but will not be as sustained or effective without continued use.
+The answer is yes, tretinoin use benefits the skin in the long run, but that requires persistent and ongoing tretinoin use.
+Your skin turns over in about a month, so if tretinoin use is stopped for a month or more, your skin will again take time to acclimate to the product.
+The benefits of tretinoin will persist for longer than a month, but will not be sustained without continued use.

-Tretinoin use is one part of a skin system, and for some who have already had significant sun exposure or other skin conditions, the skin can still develop fine lines and wrinkles.
-Consistent retinoid use, however, can help to slow down this process and promote healthy skin.
-To read more about Tretinoin, read our ultimate guide to Tretinoin.
+Tretinoin use is one part of a skin system, but for some who already have had significant sun exposure or other skin conditions, the skin can still develop fine lines and wrinkles.
+Consistent retinoid use, however, can help slow down this process and promote healthy skin.
+To read more about tretinoin, read our ultimate guide to Tretinoin.